continuouspipe/dockerfiles/nginx/README.md

   export AUTH_HTTP_REALM=Protected System
   export AUTH_HTTP_FILE=/etc/nginx/custom-htpasswd-path
   ```
+7. If basic authentication is enabled but a certain user agent needs to be able to bypass the basic authentication
+   for a healthcheck, `AUTH_HTTP_HEALTHCHECK_USER_AGENT` can be configured and a 200 will be returned.
+8. If basic authentication is enabled but a certain location needs to be able to bypass the basic authentication
+   for a healthcheck, `AUTH_HTTP_HEALTHCHECK_LOCATION` can be configured and a 200 will be returned.

 We also support using the basic auth delegate feature of NGINX, by providing: `AUTH_HTTP_REMOTE_URL`.
 Pretty please make this a HTTPS URL!